About Our Alaskan Malamute Puppies

 We would rather you wait for the right pup, than to purchase a pup that you are not fully committed to.

 Again, please note that after the second payment is made, and you have selected your pup, the last payment MUST be made (checks cleared) before the pup can go to his/her new home.
 If you cannot make the last payment, the pup will be offered to individuals on the waiting list, however, your investment, will move onto the next litter.
-Although we do not offer refunds, we also don’t steal people’s money – your payments will never be “forfeited”.
+Although we do not offer refunds, we also don’t steal people’s money – your payments will never be “lost”.

 Breeding Rights and AKC Registration – UPDATED